domcleal/as_deprecation_tracker/README.md

   callstack: "app/models/foo.rb:23:in `example_method'"
 ```

+Accepted keys are:

-Accepted keys are `message`, matching the exact deprecation message and
+* `message`, matching the exact deprecation message
-`callstack`, a string or an array forming the backtrace of the deprecation.
+* `callstack`, a string or an array forming the backtrace of the deprecation.
   If an array is given for the callstack, all entries must match the caller.
+* `engine`, a Rails `engine_name` string, matching any call within the engine

 The callstack will match on as much data as is provided - if only a file is
 given, any matching deprecation within the file will be whitelisted.
 The line